dobs/pdjs-next/README.md

 An updated version of PagerDuty's [pdjs](https://github.com/PagerDuty/pdjs), with the motivation of:

 - Adding support for more recent PagerDuty features, such as the Events API V2 and Change Events
-- Supporting best practices, like handling retries and providing a custom User-Agent when possible.
+- Supporting best practices, like handling retries and backoff.
 - Improving support for modern JavaScript tooling.
 - Removing CoffeeScript!